 The accompanying discussion and analysis of our financial condition and results of operations are based upon our consolidated financial statements and the related disclosures, which have been prepared in accordance with accounting principles generally accepted in the United States.
 The preparation of these financial statements requires us to make estimates and assumptions that affect the reported amounts in our condensed consolidated financial statements and accompanying notes.
-On an on-going basis, we evaluate our estimates including, but not limited to, those related to terms of revenue recognition, long-lived assexs, derivative instruments, warrant liabilities and share-based compensation.
-We base our estimates on historical experience and on various other market-specific and ourseless that the carrying values of assets and liabilities that are not readily apparent from other sources.
+On an on-going basis, we evaluate our estimates including, but not limited to, those related to terms of revenue recognition, long-lived assets, derivative instruments, warrant liabilities and share-based compensation.
+We base our estimates on historical experience and on various other market-specific and other relevant assumptions that we believe to be reasonable under the circumstances, the results of which form the basis for making judgments about the carrying values of assets and liabilities that are not readily apparent from other sources.
 Actual results may differ significantly from these estimates.